jdb/jdb.github.com/imap_idle/prototype.rst

 #. at some point, the server sends a notification.
 The client receives
-   the notification and might decide to expect other notifications, or turn to "normal" mode to actively request the server.
+   the notification and might decide to expect other notifications, or turn to "normal" mode to actively command the server.

    Back to normal mode, when the notification has been actively processed, it is up to the client to reinitiate the notification